5 factors of IQ

 Quantitative intelligence (Gq) is not an independent factor in itself, but is based on a combination of other IQ factors including Gc, Gf, and Gst.
 It is mostly built up during formal educational experiences.
 Gq is a person’s store of acquired mathematical knowledge and well practiced techniques for solving mathematical and quantitative problems.

-How the IQ Factors change on average over the lifespan
+How the IQ factors may change over the lifespan

 The diagram below shows how our different cognitive abilities change over the lifespan on average in the population.
 This is from data collected by comparing scores in different age groups on IQ tests that measure the different factors of IQ.
 Of course, these are average scores, and as an individual you can show a very different pattern.

-You can see from the graph that short term memory and fluid intelligence (Gf) can benefit from training beyond the mid-thirties.
-Speed of processing is the most dramatically affected by aging so this too may be a focus for brain training.
-Fortunately, intelligent decision making and problem solving often does not require processing speed abilities.
+You can see from the graph that short term memory and fluid intelligence (Gf) can benefit from specific types of training beyond the mid-thirties.
+Speed of processing is the most dramatically affected by aging so this too may be a focus for cognitive training.
 The cognitive ability that is most resistant to cognitive aging is crystallized intelligence – our store of knowledge, information and skills.
 This continues to grow until the mid 60s.